alykoshin/wrtc-ice-cand-parse/README.md

 Not yet ready for public usage.

-type and transport are case-sensitive, i.e. TCP and tcp are different, to compare you need to lowerCase them.
+'type' and 'transport' properties are case-sensitive, i.e. type 'TCP' and type 'tcp' are different, to compare you need to lowerCase them.

+## Methods
+### parse
+### stringify
+### validate

 ## Example